djoshea/synaptome/README.md

 ### Functions

-    synplot(ds, features, errors, twoclass)
+#### `synplot(ds, features, errors, twoclass)`

 Displays the interactive scatter plot of feature values features is an array of strings representing feature names to be used for the X and Y axes.

-	errors is a binary vector indicating which synapses to mark with an X, defaulting to zeros(ds.ntrain,1)
+        errors : binary vector indicating which synapses to mark with an X, defaulting to zeros(ds.ntrain,1)

-	twoclass is an array of label names used when the scatter plot should color synapses according to only 2 categories, those whose label is in twoclass (as red) and all others (as black)
+	twoclass : array of label names used when the scatter plot should color synapses according to only 2 categories, those whose label is in twoclass (as red) and all others (as black)